haensl/embed-json/README.md

 **Default:** `__dirname`

-Specify the directory in which the JSON files are stored.
+Specify the root directory from which to resolve relative `src`s.

 ### [Changelog](CHANGELOG.md)